Content marketing for the beauty industry – market analysis and practical tipsAnna Żbikowska

 Contrary to what one might expect, successful perfume or cosmetic marketing requires something more than just a stunning photo session or an ingenious spot commercial.
 Every visual element must have a corresponding linguistic element, a tour de force of words.
 Why?
-Events of the previous year have transformed consumer preferences.
+The year 2020 has transformed consumer preferences.
 There has been a shift towards online shopping.
 In the beauty industry, too.
-Because of this, marketing campaigns have to be even more refined and well thought of.
+Because of this, marketing campaigns have to be even more refined and well-thought-of.

 Lipstick effect evolution

-At the turn of the century, Leonard Lauder, the then CEO of a major cosmetics company Estée Lauder, observed a phenomenon that he named ‘the lipstick effect’.
+At the turn of the century, Leonard Lauder, the then-CEO of a major cosmetics company Estée Lauder, observed a phenomenon that he named ‘the lipstick effect’.
 The said phenomenon was a response to the recession that was holding the United Sates in its firm grip.
 Lauder noticed that in the face of an economic crisis people started to refrain from buying expensive luxurious goods (like cars or real estate assets) and instead turned to premium quality products of lesser value (like electronics, groceries or cosmetics).
-Lipsticks in particular.
+In particular – lipsticks.

 With the arrival of the global pandemic, this trend has been reversed and redefined.
 The beauty industry has undergone a major change, and the biggest sales drop has been reported in… you’ve guessed it – lip cosmetics.

 Current top dogs and underdogs of the beauty industry

 Beauty supply stores and beauty salons were forced to close because of the pandemic.
 Subsequently, self-care items have gained importance.
 We’re more likely to choose hair, nail, skin or body care products.

 Make-up cosmetics are reported to have declined in popularity.
 Apart from lipsticks mentioned above, we are less likely to buy foundation creams, face powders or concealers.
 The effects they produce remain invisible under masks.